General Loss Functions Lead to (Approximate) Interpolation in High Dimensions: Approximate equivalences for multiclass classification

+Our framework is able to handle general losses satisfying Assumption~\ref{asm:b_loss_assump} under the popular one-vs-all framework.

+Finally, we treat the popular cross-entropy loss, which is a generalization of the binary logistic loss, separately. \begin{assumption}[Cross-entropy loss] The loss function $\multiloss$ satisfies

-Given $\xik \in \R^n$, $\bXi=\vct{\xio^\top}{\xiK^\top}\in\R^{Kn}$, and $\ellf{z}=\lnf{1+\expf{z}}$, we define
+Given $\xik \in \R^n$, $\bXi=\vctt{\xio^\top}{\xiK^\top}\in\R^{Kn}$, and $\ellf{z}=\lnf{1+\expf{z}}$, we define

-where $\psi$ is individually convex with respect to each $\xik$, and $\beta$-smooth with respect to $\nm{\infty}$ norm. \end{assumption} The cross-entropy loss (Assumption~\ref{asm:m_loss_assump2}) turns out not to fit directly in the framework of Assumption~\ref{asm:m_loss_assump1} and we treat it separately.
-For loss functions under Assumption~\ref{asm:m_loss_assump1} we use the ``equal assignment" encoding $\alpha = \beta = 1$; for the cross-entropy loss we use the ``simplex representation"~\citep{lee2004multicategory,wang2021benign} $\alpha=\frac{K-1}{K}$ and $\beta=\frac{1}{K}$.
-In Appendix~\ref{app_m_conv_beta} we show that the properties of convexity and $\beta$-smoothness of $\psi$ carry over to the multiclass case and also hold for the cross-entropy loss; interestingly, for the latter we can only prove \emph{individual convexity}.
+where $\psi$ is individually convex with respect to each $\xik$, and $\beta$-smooth with respect to $\nm{\infty}$ norm. \end{assumption}

+For the loss functions that satisfy Assumption~\ref{asm:m_ova_loss_assump}, we use the “equal assignment” encoding of the labels, $\alpha=\beta=1$; for cross-entropy loss under Assumption~\ref{asm:m_ce_loss_assump}, we use the ``simplex representation" encoding of the labels~\citep{lee2004multicategory,wang2021benign} with $\alpha=\frac{K-1}{K}$ and $\beta=\frac{1}{K}$.
+In Appendix~\ref{app_m_conv_beta} we show that the properties of convexity and $\beta$-smoothness of $\psi$ carry over to the multiclass case; interestingly, we can only prove \emph{individual convexity} for cross-entropy loss under Assumption~\ref{asm:m_ce_loss_assump}.